Associative Submanifolds of the 7-Sphere: Homogeneous examples

 \subsection{{\boldmath $\SU(2)$} orbits 1}

 Let $A$ be an associative 3-fold in $\mathcal{S}^7$ invariant under the ``diagonal'' $\SU(2)$ action given in \eq{su2action1eq}, where we identify $\C^4\cong\R^8$.
-The following matrices provide a basis for the Lie algebra associated with this action:
+We may easily calculate the Lie algebra associated with \eq{su2action1eq} and deduce that the tangent space to $A$ at a point $(z_1,z_2,z_3,z_4)$ is thus spanned by the vectors